Griff1221/cardano-topology-alliance/README.md

 #### Goal:
-Currently there is no transparency regarding whether our relays are listed in any other topology file and if listed, whether a relays was restarted using that very topology file.
+Currently there is no transparency regarding whether our relays are listed in any other topology file and if listed, whether this external relay was restarted using that very topology file.
 Each pool operator can only hope that others list his/her relays.

 This bears the risk of not being properly connected to get our blocks on chain.
+Especially new pool operators struggle to be listed on established topology lists.

 To increase the chance of being properly connected to the network, members of this group promise to utilize one or more of their relays to list all members of this alliance.